include-cpp/include-cpp.github.io/README.md

 ### Notes from 2019-12-03 call

-* Clare will work on getting the menu working as a parallel thing
+* DONE Clare will work on getting the menu working as a parallel thing
 * can we get more eyes on the organising-conferences.md page? really long stuff is there commented out right now
 * is there a web page or something that will automatically list our mods/admins? like on slack?
 * our official name has a space in it.
 Fix on website and elsewhere whenever we can.